Keiishu/secreport/README.md

 #### Highlighting source code
 To highlight source code, this class imports the [minted](https://ctan.org/pkg/minted) package.
 It is advised to read the [original documentation](http://mirrors.ctan.org/macros/latex/contrib/minted/minted.pdf) to master it properly, as it is way more extensive than what is described here.

-Use the `minted` environement to highlight multiple lines.
+Use the `minted` environment to highlight multiple lines.
 ```LaTeX
 \begin{minted}{<language>}
 <code>